-What It Is and How Does It Work
+Understanding the Surrogacy Process: What It Is and How It Works

 Surrogacy is life changing.
 Whether you are a hopeful intended parent or a prospective surrogate considering this journey, you probably have many questions about how this process works.
 Let’s look at the surrogacy process in chronological order.